 Gastritis refers to a group of conditions that lead to inflammation of the stomach lining, which can be caused by a number of factors.

-In some cases, the condition can give rise to ulcers and even increase the risk of stomach cancer, but for most individuals, gastritis is not a severe condition and passes when treated.
+In some cases, the condition can give rise to ulcers and even increase the risk of stomach cancer; however, for most individuals, gastritis is not a severe condition and passes when treated.

-When gastritis develop slowly and cause no pain or only a dull pain, the condition is referred to as chronic gastritis.
-In other cases, the symptom onset is severe and sudden and the condition is referred to as acute gastritis.
-If symptoms do develop they may include a burning or aching sensation in the upper abdomen, nausea, vomiting, abdominal bloating, hiccups, loss of appetite, and black, tarry stools.
+When gastritis develops slowly and does not cause significant pain, the condition is referred to as chronic gastritis.
+In other cases where the symptom onset is severe and sudden, the condition is referred to as acute gastritis.
+Some of the symptoms associated with both acute and chronic gastritis include a burning or aching sensation in the upper abdomen, nausea, vomiting, abdominal bloating, hiccups, loss of appetite, and black, tarry stools.

-Although infection with H. pylori is very common, in some infected people the bacteria causes gastritis to develop.
+Although infection with H. pylori is very common, in some infected people, this bacteria can cause gastritis to develop.
 Experts believe that vulnerability to the bacterium may be hereditary or caused by other lifestyle factors such as smoking or a high level of stress.

 Pain relief medications

-The use of certain pain relievers including ibuprofen, aspirin and naproxen can be causative factors in both the acute and chronic forms of gastritis.
-Frequent or excessive use of these drugs can weaken the protective mucosal lining of the stomach and this is less likely to occur if pain relievers are only used occasionally.
+The use of certain pain relievers including ibuprofen, aspirin, and naproxen can be causative factors in both the acute and chronic forms of gastritis.
+Frequent or excessive use of these drugs can weaken the protective mucosal lining of the stomach.

-Older individuals are at an increased risk of gastritis as the stomach lining tens to become thinner as people age.
-Older people are also more likely to be infected with H. pylori or to have an autoimmune disorder than younger individuals are.
+Older individuals are at an increased risk of gastritis, as the stomach lining tends to become thinner as people age.
+Older people are also more likely to be infected with H. pylori or to have an autoimmune disorder as compared to younger individuals.

 Stress due to events such as major surgery, burns, injury or severe infection can lead to acute gastritis.
-The underlying mechanism of this is not yet clear, but experts believe it may be linked to a decreased blood flow in the stomach.
+The underlying mechanism of this is not yet clear; however, experts believe that it may be linked to decreased blood flow in the stomach.